Alliance, Ohio: The Carnation City

 Alliance is commonly referred to as the Carnation City, having been given that designation by the Ohio General Assembly in 1959.
 Alliance gave Ohio its official state flower, the scarlet carnation.
 Alliance's association with the carnation began in 1866 when an Alliance doctor, Levi L. Lamborn, purchased six potted carnation plants to grow in a greenhouse at his house.
 At that time this flower was rarely cultivated in the United States.
 In 1876 Lamborn ran against William McKinley for the Congressional seat from this district.
 The two men were personal friends, although they were political opponents.
 McKinley had expressed his admiration for Lamborn's carnations, so before each of their political debates Lamborn gave McKinley a carnation to wear on his lapel.
 Mr. McKinley won the election and associated the carnation with his success, and wore carnations during his successful campaigns for Governor of Ohio and then President of the United States.

 In 1884, Lamborn suggested that Ohio should make the carnation a state emblem.
 In 1904, three years after President McKinley's assassination, the Ohio General Assembly designated the scarlet carnation as the official state flower as a "token of love and reverence to the memory of William McKinley".
-On 29 January of each year (President McKinley's birth anniversary), a bouquet of red carnations is placed in the hands of McKinley's statue at the Capitol in Columbus.
+On January 29 of each year (President McKinley's birth anniversary), a bouquet of red carnations is placed in the hands of McKinley's statue at the Capitol in Columbus.

 Since 1960, Alliance has held an annual Carnation Festival during August.

 Government

 Alliance operates under a mayor–council government.
 Eight council members are elected as a legislature for 2-year terms, comprising four separate wards, three at-large districts, and a council president.
 In addition, an independently elected mayor serves as an executive.
-The current mayor is Alan Andreani, and the current council president is Art Garnes.
+The current mayor is Andrew Grove.
+The current council president is Art Garnes.
 The mayor, auditor, treasurer, and law director are all elected to 4-year terms.